mech/Learning-Notes/FrontEnd/JavaScript/Functional.md

 # Functional JavaScript

+> Functions are treated no differently than data.
+Function is data.

 2 models of computations:

 1. Alonzo Church - Lambda calculus is a universal model of computation based on function composition.